hevi9/infoline-zsh-theme/README.md

 * N🕱 Program return code if error
 * N⚙ Number of spawned jobs from shell
 * ⮇ Shell level indicator
-* NN🖸 Disk usage alert if over 80% capacity
+* NN🖫 Disk usage alert if over 80% yellow or 90% red capacity and show on $HOME capacity
 * 🕦 Analog clock (within 30m resolution)
 * ▶ Start arrow with color and name if not login user